speechbrain/speechbrain/README.md

 SpeechBrain provides various useful tools to speed up and facilitate research on speech technologies:
 - The `Brain` class, a fully-customizable tool for managing training and evaluation loops over data.
 The annoying details of training loops are handled for you while retaining complete flexibility to override any part of the process when needed.
 - A YAML-based hyperparameter specification language that describes all types of hyperparameters, from individual numbers (e.g. learning rate) to complete objects (e.g. custom models).
 This dramatically simplifies recipe code by distilling basic algorithmic components.
-- Multigpu training and inference with PyTorch Data-Parallel or Distributed Data-Parallel.
+- Multi-GPU training and inference with PyTorch Data-Parallel or Distributed Data-Parallel.
 - Mixed-precision for faster training.
 - A transparent and entirely customizable data input and output pipeline.
 SpeechBrain follows the PyTorch data loader and dataset style and enables users to customize the i/o pipelines (e.g adding on-the-fly downsampling, BPE tokenization, sorting, threshold ...).